OrtheSnowJames/capture-flag-io/README.md

 ## Playing the Game
-I recommend going into this blindly, figuring out things as you go. (hint: spacebar does something cool)
+I recommend going into this blindly, figuring out things as you go. (hint: spacebar does something cool) But if you are really lost, check the [guide](./guide/basicguide.md).